Carmy Berzatto: Character development

 In addition to cooking and running the business, Carmy navigates relationships with his sister Natalie Berzatto Katinsky, whom he calls Sugar (Abby Elliott), his late brother's best friend Richie Jerimovich (Ebon Moss-Bachrach), new-hire sous chef Sydney "Syd" Adamu (Ayo Edebiri), and the existing staff of the Beef, described as a "ragtag team of initially recalcitrant veteran cooks."
 The show, originally a hero's journey structured around the travails of stranger-comes-to-town Carmy, eventually reveals itself as an ensemble piece about "the need for love to drive the act of cooking, but also [the various ways] love makes itself known through such an act."
+Despite his character flaws, the terminally self-loathing Carmy is ultimately animated by love for his family, and thus, he (with partners Sydney, Richard, and Natalie) is largely successful in his attempts to create a hospitable environment at the Bear: "The people within its walls did not necessarily choose to come together, nor do they necessarily leave their baggage at the door.
+But they are never alone, and together they create an atmosphere of precision, pleasure, and unity that is difficult to replicate elsewhere or under different circumstances."
+Carmy reaps more than a few benefits of this himself, as "people heal in community and through the relationships they've built."
+Los Angeles Times television critic Robert Lloyd described Carmy as an "ailing but admirable" young man who is built around a "core of sadness" but "happily free of...arrogance, unkindness, substance abuse, sexual predation...He is secure in what he knows and honest with his employees, who do not always appreciate it."